California Drought: Healdsburg Bans Sprinklers; Sets Personal Water Use To 74 Gallons A Day

 - Fines up to $1,000 per day for violations

 Water officials were advising customers to purchase a Flume smart metering device.
 It easily connects to your water meter and wi-fi for real time water use.
-The city offers a $100 rebate of the purchase price.MORE NEWS: COVID: San Francisco Restaurants Prepare For Full Reopening; 'We Will Not Be The Vaccine Police'
+The city offers a $100 rebate of the purchase price.MORE NEWS: UPDATE: Temperatures Will Soar Into Triple Digits By Mid-Week

 More information on current water restrictions: https://www.ci.healdsburg.ca.us/714/Current-Drought-Information